-The Discussion Methods used in Session Five are designed to let participants share their teaching plans with each other, and to stimulate participants' thinking about the context in which they will be implementing health literacy skill development.
+The Discussion Methods used in Session Five are designed to let participants share their draft plans for including health literacy skill development in their programs, and to stimulate participants' thinking about the context in which they will be carrying out these plans.

-The discussion methods for this session include:
+The discussion methods used in Session Five include:

-- Peer Review: Participants work in pairs so that each member can offer feedback in a comfortable and relatively private discussion. - "Corners" discussion: Participants move to different corners of the room that represent different perspectives.
-Participants discuss issues with others in their corner, and then come back together as a group to share ideas from the different perspectives.
-This format is useful when participants need to consider multiple viewpoints on a topic or need to problem-solve from multiple perspectives. - Brainstorm: Participants generate solutions and ideas. - Walk about: After small group work, groups post ideas and participants circulate to review the ideas of other groups. - Head, Heart, Hands, & Feet: This exercise uses the metaphor of the human body as a framework for responding to a set of evaluation questions.
-Participants first respond individually to several questions on Post-it notes.
-Then they place their Post-it notes on specific parts of a stick-figure diagram to indicate insights gained (head), skills developed (hands), what they liked (heart), what they would like to discard (feet), and useful ideas they will take with them from the study circle (basket).
+- Pair work: Participants work in pairs so that each member can offer a peer review in a comfortable and relatively private discussion. - "Corners" discussion: Each participant moves to a corner of the room that represents a facilitator-determined focus or perspective.
+Participants have a discussion with others in their corner and then come back together as a group to share ideas from the different perspectives.
+This format is useful when the activity requires participants to consider multiple viewpoints. - Brainstorm: Participants generate solutions and ideas. - Walk-about: Participants post their ideas and circulate to review the ideas of other groups.
+The group is then brought together to analyze the range of ideas.

+Head, Heart, Hands, & Feet: This exercise uses the metaphor of the human body as a framework for responding to a set of evaluation questions.
+Participants first respond to the questions on post-it notes.
+Then they place their post-it notes on specific parts of a stick-figure diagram to indicate insights gained (head), skills developed (hands), what they liked (heart), what they would like to discard (feet), and useful ideas they will take with them from the study circle (basket).
 This exercise is designed to encourage participants to talk about the range of positive and negative elements of their Study Circle+ experience.

-Overview of Session Five
+Overview: Session Five